Stack Imports

 atmos terraform apply eks-green/cluster -s tenant1-uw1-test-1

-All the parameterized variables get their values from the all the hierarchical context
+All the parameterized variables get their values from the hierarchical context

 settings: